jamoy/d3hiring/README.md

 1. @mention parsing uses regex and does not guarantee email validity
 2. The codebase uses `synchronize: true` in TypeORM for convenience.
 Of course, this should not be done in production.
-3. When a student OR teacher does not exist in the request, it is created.
+3. When a student OR teacher does not exist in a request, it is created.
 If it exists, it uses the existing record.
 4. Sample auth via JWT is implemented in `./src/authorizer/token.ts`
 5. OAS3 is implemented up front and have rudimentary validations baked in
 6. Starting docker-compose will have the server throw errors because MySQL is not yet available.
 I did not include a wait time for this.
-7. Request loggin is enabled for verbosity
+7. Request logging is enabled for verbosity